Social class in New Zealand: Critiques

 Data from a 1973–74 household survey, however, suggested that as many as 20% of parents and 25% of children may have been in families with a material standard of living below that of a couple on the minimum pension.

 James Belich has argued that most of this is not evidence of an absence of class but rather of the relatively high status and standard of living of the working-class in the nineteenth and early twentieth centuries.
 Unlike in Britain at this time, working-class New Zealanders could regularly eat meat, own their own homes, and own horses (and later cars), while still being categorised as working-class.
 Until the advent of compulsory secondary education in the 1930s, class mobility was limited, although much less so than in Britain.

 It has also been argued that in New Zealand, race takes the place of class, with Māori and other Polynesians earning less, usually having lower living standards and levels of education, and usually working in lower earning jobs than New Zealanders of European descent.
-They also face prejudice akin to that facing working-class people in many European countries.
+They also face prejudice akin to that facing working-class people in multiple European countries.

 New Zealanders' egalitarianism has been criticised as discouraging and denigrating ambition and individual achievement and success – a phenomenon known colloquially as 'Tall Poppy Syndrome'.
 New Zealanders tend to value modesty and distrust those who talk about their own merits.
 They especially dislike anyone who seems to consider themselves better than others even if the person in question is demonstrably more talented or successful than others.
-It is partly for this reason that mountaineer Sir Edmund Hillary is so admired in New Zealand; despite being the first person to climb Mount Everest, he was always very modest.
+It is partly for this reason that mountaineer Sir Edmund Hillary is so admired in New Zealand; despite being the first person to climb Mount Everest, he was always modest.
 Extreme humility was arguably partly responsible for the early death of Prime Minister Norman Kirk, who might have survived his various health problems had he used his status to get preferential treatment from the public health system, or used private healthcare.